 Whether serving over a bed of roasted potatoes or on a soft flour tortilla, the toppings are like the icing on the cake.
 I like to pull out an assortment of toppings so my family can arrange their tacos the way they like.

-We use salsa, chopped cilantro, shredded cheese (for the non-paleo crew), jalapeños, avocado, and either sour cream or plain Greek yogurt.
+We use salsa, chopped cilantro, jalapeños, avocado, shredded cheese and either sour cream or plain Greek yogurt (for the non-paleo/Whole30 people).

 When eating dairy, I prefer Greek yogurt instead of sour cream because of the extra protein.